tammok/PRISMA/README.md

 Protocol Inspection and State Machine Analysis

-The package PRISMA is also hosted on CRAN, so
+The package PRISMA is hosted on CRAN, so

     install.packages("PRISMA")
     library(PRISMA)
     example(PRISMA)
     vignette("PRISMA")

 will give you a first impression.